 When the list is settled, it's time for a review to refine the list.

-Is it possible to merge any of the tasks?
-Example 1, "Get specifications on car part" and "Find documentation on car part" are good candidates for merging.
+Is it possible to combine any of the tasks?
+Example 1, "Get specifications on car part" and "Find documentation on car part" are good candidates.
 Example 2, "Become a customer" and "Buy insurance" is basically the same thing.
 Maybe we can join them in "Buy insurance and become a customer".

 Are any of the tasks a part of other tasks?
 In example 1, "Log in" is hardly a task worth mentioning at this stage.
 Logging in is probably just a step on the path to solving other tasks, e.g. "Check status on ordered car part".
 Consider skipping tasks like "Log in".
 They will emerge deeper inside the universe as we start to dig into different tasks.